In this article, we will take a look at the List of Accredited Pharmacy Schools that don’t require PCAT in 2022.

-I can’t blame the students but these schools think all about the money they would make from tuition fees.
-Even non-profit schools do profit from student loans annually.
+I can’t blame the students, but these schools think all about the money they would make from tuition fees.
+Even non-profit public pharmacy schools profit from student loans annually.
+That’s just my opinion on this matter.
+Let’s get to the main reason why you are here.

 Is the PCAT no longer required?

-According to a study, some pharmacy schools in the United States stopped using the PCAT as part of their admission requirements between 2018 and 2022.
+According to a study, some pharmacy schools in the United States stopped using the PCAT as part of their admission requirements between 2018 and 2024.

 Why did this happen?
 They wanted to increase the number of applications by reducing the admission barriers (which PCAT is among) and using other methods in making their admission decisions.

-List of pharmacy schools that don’t require PCAT
+List of Pharmacy schools that don’t require PCAT

 - Butler University, Indianapolis